jandaschner/jandaschner.github.io/README.md

 #### 9.2 Material Changes

 If I make material changes to it, I will provide notice directly in the App, or by other means (e.g. via email), to offer you the opportunity to review the changes before they become effective.
 Material changes could, for example, include further tracking, profiling, and analytics services.
 Should your consent be necessary, I will ask for it before the changes become effective.
-If you object to any changes, you may need to close your account as it might not function properly.
+If you object to any changes, you may need to delete the App.

 #### 9.3 Last Updated